2025–26 Dhaka Senior Division League

-The 2025–26 Dhaka Senior Division Football League is the 7th season of the Dhaka Senior Division League since it was rebranded in 2007.
+The 2025–26 Dhaka Senior Division Football League was the 7th season of the Dhaka Senior Division League since it was rebranded in 2007.
 The previous edition, which would have been the 7th edition, was abandoned due to the 2024 Bangladesh quota reform movement.
-A total of seventeen clubs are competing in the league which begun on 15 November 2025.
+A total of seventeen clubs were participated in the league which begun on 15 November 2025 and concluded on 21 January 2026.

+Jatrabari KC is the current champions who have won the trophy and promoted to the 2025–26 Bangladesh Championship League.

 Venue

-All matches of the league being played at these ground.
+All matches of the league were played at these ground.